andrewjahn/AndysBrainBook/docs/Matlab/Matlab_04_ControlStructures.rst

 Conditional Statements
 **********************

 Another important control structure is the **conditional statement**, also known as an **if/else statement**.
-The code within a statement is run only if a certain condition is satisified.
+The code within a statement is run only if a certain condition is satisfied.
 For example, you might decide that you will go out to eat if you have $20 or more in your pocket; else, you will eat at home.
 If on the other hand you have very little money, you will feel motivated to make more.
 We can represent this as a conditional statement in Matlab by typing:

 ::